 Associate Director - Training and Development

 Vinnie Birkenmeyer is a proud alumnus of Pace University, excited to be working in the field he loves at the university he has called home since 2007.
 Vinnie graduated in 2011 with a Bachelors of Arts as a Trustee's Award winner and accomplished student leader in academics, Greek life, Athletics and student government.
 He became a residence director in 2011 while working on his master’s degree in public administration which he completed in 2013.
 Vinnie then served as the Assistant Director for Community Development where he was instrumental in developing the First-Year Interest Group program, Upperclassmen Living Learning Communities, the Summer Conference program in Pleasantville, and the Residential Curriculum.
 Vinnie is currently the Associate Director for Training and Development.
 In this role he manages the recruitment, selection, hiring, training and development of our 47 person live-in staff (Residence Directors and Resident Assistants) , manages department wide assessment, and co-advises the Residence Hall Association.
-Vinnie's professional interests include working with transfer students, advising student groups, equity and inclusion and working to build strengths-based organizations and teams.
+Vinnie's professional interests include, advising student groups, equity and inclusion and working to build strengths-based organizations and teams.